hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 [12:24:20](#_DFWDgQugbNscLsn3TWcQO8auDJPeToo-pE0Q9dlWCY) <GiuseppeChillemi (GiuseppeChillemi)>:
 @hiiamboris
-> @planetsizecpu some say look at what you're doing in your leisure time: this should be your job Ì†ΩÌ∏â
+> @planetsizecpu some say look at what you're doing in your leisure time: this should be your job üòâ

 So I should code Red/Rebol as a profession?